-So what does minor consent really mean?
-It means that you don't need anyone to give permission for certain medical services.
 In the state of California teens can get the following services without needing permission from their parents or anyone else:

-Testing and Treatment for STDs (ages 12 and older)
+- Prevention, Testing and Treatment for STIs

-Pregnancy Testing and Prenatal Care
+- Pregnancy Testing and Prenatal Care

 If you think you may be pregnant, you can get tested without getting permission from anyone else.
 The earlier you know that you're pregnant, the more choices you have so you should take a pregnancy test right away.
 If you are pregnant, what you do is your choice.
 You can stay pregnant and become a parent, give the baby up, or end the pregnancy by having an abortion.